 - Patients with the neuropathic phenotype will begin to display developmental and/or speech delays between the ages of 2 and 5 years3

-- Course facial features are a strong diagnostic indicator of Hunter syndrome1
+- Coarse facial features are a strong diagnostic indicator of Hunter syndrome1

 What should doctors/caregivers look out for?